-Effective October 29, 2004, respondent was suspended for six months for misconduct in six matters, including gross neglect, pattern of neglect, lack of diligence, failure to communicate with the client, failure to explain a matter to the extent reasonably necessary to permit the client to make informed decisions about the representation, failure to promptly notify the client of the receipt of funds, failure to take steps to client's interests on termination of the protect the representation, knowing disobedience of an obligation under the rules of the tribunal, misrepresentations to three clients and to prior counsel, and conduct prejudicial to the administration of justice by requiring new counsel to seek court orders to compel respondent's surrender of the client's file.
+Effective October 29, 2004, respondent was suspended for six months for misconduct in six matters, including gross neglect, pattern of neglect, lack of diligence, failure to communicate with the client, failure to explain a matter to the extent reasonably necessary to permit the client to make informed decisions about the representation, failure to promptly notify the client of the receipt of funds, failure to take steps to interests on termination protect the client's of the representation, knowing disobedience of an obligation under the rules of the tribunal, misrepresentations to three clients and to prior counsel, and conduct prejudicial to the administration of justice by requiring new counsel to seek court orders to compel respondent's surrender of the client's file.
 In re Tunney, 181 N.J.
 386 (2004).